McFarlane Toys: DC Multiverse

 In December 2023, McFarlane partnered with Hasbro in a multi-brand licensing deal to release new figures in McFarlane's Page Punchers line.
 The Page Punchers collection includes action figures along with full-size comic books.
 The first McFarlane and Hasbro Page Punchers release will include G.I.
 Joe and Transformers in early 2024.
 In March 2024, McFarlane released a line of Page Punchers inspired by Superman: Ghosts of Krypton.

-In January 2024, McFarlane Toys announced a new line of Crisis on Infinite Earth figures, to be released in March 2024.
+In January 2024, McFarlane Toys announced a new line of Crisis on Infinite Earths figures, to be released in March 2024.
 In the same month, McFarlane released new Batman Adventures figures and announced the pre-order of their Cassandra Cain Batgirl figurine.

 For the 30th anniversary of Batman Forever, McFarlane released a line of action figures titled, Forever.
 The line includes Val Kilmer's Batman, Chris O'Donnell's Robin, Jim Carrey's Riddler, and Tommy Lee Jones' Two-Face, as well as other figures.

 In July 2024, McFarlane announced a Batman Beyond figure to be released for the 85th anniversary of Batman.
 The figure will portray Terry McGinnis as Batman in his red and black suit with red wings from the 1999 Batman series.
 In September 2024, McFarlane announced a release of new Batman cowls including Batman: Knightfall, Batman (1966), and Tim Burton's Batman.